cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 - The design will be of a clean and corporate style

-- Inital data to support the site. ( These may be replaced by the Banyan Videos Corp to match their catalouge)
+- Initial data to support the site.
+(The Banyan Videos Corp may replace these to match their catalogue)

 **Three specific users have been identified**